 Dealing with the irregularities that may arise from an employer compliance check requires a good working knowledge of the applicable legislation and practice.
-Arguments based solely on concepts such as fairness and reasonableness are unlikely to carry much, if any, weight with HMRC.
-However, it should be borne in mind that although employer compliance officers see a wide range of businesses and are experienced in identifying areas where weaknesses commonly occur, they are not technical experts and can misinterpret legislation.
+Arguments based solely on concepts such as fairness and reasonableness are unlikely to carry much, if any, weight with HMRC and can unnecessarily prolong the period between the opening of the review and its conclusion.
+However, it should be borne in mind that although employer compliance officers see a wide range of businesses and are experienced in identifying areas where weaknesses commonly occur, they are not technical experts and can and do sometimes misinterpret legislation or be unaware that rules in earlier periods were different.

-When compliance officers are certain of their position, they will also provide schedules of:
+When compliance officers are certain of their position, they will provide schedules of:

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.